A True Daughter of the Party: Reception

 The main theme, "Where Are You, Dear General?", is a paean to Kim Il Sung, credited to Kim Jong Il as composer; it was added to the opera by Kim Jong Il after he noted that A True Daughter of the Party was unpopular and that "the reason for its failure was that loyalty to the great leader was not brought into bold relief and that there was no suitable theme song."

+The premiere of the opera, held in the evening of December 11, 1971 at the Pyongyang Grand Theatre, was attended by Kim Il Sung and other high-ranking statesmen and officials, including Kim Il, Pak Song Chol, Choe Hyon, O Jin U, Kim Man Gum, O Tae Bong, Choe Yong Jin, Paek Nam Un, Pak Yong Sun.
+The December 18, 1971 issue of The Pyongyang Times carried an article on the premiere, and described the audience's reaction as:It deeply impressed the audience and won their high acclamation for its high ideological and artistic level.